mupfdev/Xbox-Flight-Simulation-Rig/README.md

 ## About

-In this project I have compiled the source codes for my low-cost flight simulation rig based on an Xbox Series S. You can find a detailed summary on my blog: [How to build a low-cost flight simulation rig](https://mupf.dev/xbox-how-to-build-a-low-cost-flight-simulation-rig.html)
+In this project I have compiled the source codes for my low-cost flight simulation rig based on an Xbox Series S.  For a detailed article, please visit my blog: [How to build a low-cost flight simulation rig](https://mupf.dev/xbox-how-to-build-a-low-cost-flight-simulation-rig.html)

 ## Licence